jshingler/LeanAgileDevops_Notes/StandardWork.md

 - Establish Monitoring and Alerting Process and Tooling
   Monitoring and Alerting should be start in development, don't wait for Stage or Production.
 Should be considered as 3 Amigos.
 - Establish Performance Testing Process and Tooling
-  Criteria / Performance allocations should be establish
+  Criteria / Performance allocations should be establish for each layer of the solution and component / service (API)
+- Establish Business Metrics expectations

 ## Daily